Baby found buried alive in western Montana forest: police

 By Gina Cherelus

-(Reuters) - A 5-month-old infant was recovering on Tuesday after being buried alive in cold western Montana woods for about nine hours, and a 32-year-old man was in custody on charges of criminal endangerment, police officials said.
+(Reuters) - A 5-month-old infant was recovering on Tuesday after being buried alive in cold western Montana woods for about nine hours, and a 32-year-old man was charged with criminal endangerment, police said.

 Police responding to Saturday calls of a man acting strangely and possibly armed near Lolo Hot Springs, outside Missoula, encountered Francis Crowley, 32, who told them that a baby who had been left in his care was buried somewhere in the mountains, the Missoula County Sheriff's Office said in a statement.

-That prompted a six-hour-long search that ended when the child, who was not identified, was found in a soiled one-piece garment alive and facedown on the ground early Sunday, when the temperature dropped to 46 degrees Fahrenheit (7.8 degrees Celsius).
+A six-hour search led to the child being found alive in a soiled one-piece garment early on Sunday, when the temperature was 46 degrees Fahrenheit (7.8 degrees Celsius).
+The infant was not identified.

-"A deputy heard the faint cry of a baby," the sheriff's office said in a statement.
+"A deputy heard the faint cry of a baby," the sheriff's office said.
 "He followed the sound and found the baby alive, facedown, buried under a pile of sticks and debris."

-The baby was taken to a hospital and was reported to be in good condition.
+The baby was reported to be in good condition at a hospital.

-Crowley was charged with criminal endangerment and was being held at the Missoula County Detention Facility.
-He was expected to face additional charges, and it was not immediately clear what his relationship was with the child, a police statement said.
+Crowley was charged with criminal endangerment and assault on a minor and held at the Missoula County jail on $200,000 bond, online jail records showed.

-Missoula officials could not be reached for immediate further comment on Tuesday.
-It was not immediately clear whether Crowley had retained a lawyer.
+In a court appearance on Tuesday he sobbed and shouted obscenities, according to video shown on local TV broadcaster KPAX.
+His lawyer asked for Crowley to undergo a mental health evaluation.

+"Law enforcement officers can have a dreary outlook on life at times," the Sheriff's Office posted on its Facebook page.

+"But over the weekend, out of so much darkness came a little light.
+A baby was found ... alive."

-(Reporting by Gina Cherelus in New York; editing by Scott Malone and Jonathan Oatis)
+(Reporting by Gina Cherelus in New York; Additional reporting by Jon Herskovitz in Austin, Texas; Editing by Jonathan Oatis, Toni Reinhold)